|

 Cap Decorating

 Although this is not a completely new thing, it was not around when I graduated, nor when my kids did.
 At first I didn’t care for the idea, but it has really grown on me.
-These students get creative, and they are very talented!
+The students get really creative, and they are very talented!
 More than half of the students plan to decorate their caps.
 I was a little surprised that the numbers were not higher.

 If you are going to be helping someone decorate their cap and need ideas, I have found a wonderful resource.
-See the post, “60 Creative Graduation Cap Ideas That Stand Out From the Crowd.”
+See the post, “70 Creative Graduation Cap Ideas That Stand Out From the Crowd.”

 Graduation Party Themes and Ideas